MFahadUmer/Library/README.md

 - Added a button on each book’s display to change its read status.
 - Added localStorage thaat allows users to save data on their computer

-### Tests

-- Added tests for model and features of the app
-- 'rspec', 'capybara' and 'shoulda-matchers' gems are used for tests

 ## Built with

 - HTML